gislig/AzugMeetup21/readme.md

 * Creating a Azure key vault, creating and storing a secret key and retriveing a key
 * Accessing Graph from REST api, through Powershell
 * Posting data to a facebook workplace and or other similar sites.
+* Ideas and thoughts about benefits of using Powershell ** Can we create users through other systems
+** Can we gather data that is only needed from the systems.